georgelagos/AngryBearScraper/README.md

 Content Scraper for Emulation Station on Raspberry Pie

 Summary: The AngryBearScraper is used for gathering game metadata for the Emulation Station front-end on RaspberryPi.
-The script creates the gameslist.xml file required for Emulation Station.
+The script creates the gamelist.xml file required for Emulation Station.
 It downloads both the box art, and game description from thegamesdb.com.
 This is an improvement on the ES-scraper.py that comes with Emulation Station.